 This is another new kid on the block, and is the same battery technology as the technology used in the Nissan Leaf hybrid car.
 Some claim it is the best of all.
 For example it is used in Elite Electric Bikes, and the manufacturers claim that it lasts longer and generates more power than other Lithium batteries.

 As you can see, it is hard to know whose claims to believe.
 It does seem however that lithium cobalt offers higher energy density, but that lithium manganese batteries are somewhat safer, and are more environmentally friendly.
 This comes from an unbiased source:

 “Lithium Manganese provides a higher cell voltage than Cobalt based chemistries at 3.8 to 4Volts but the energy density is about 20% less.
 It also provides additional benefits to Lithium-ion chemistry, including lower cost and higher temperature performance.
 This chemistry is more stable than Lithium Cobalt technology and thus inherently safer but the trade off is lower potential energy densities.
 Lithium Manganese cells are also widely available but they are not yet as common as Lithium Cobalt cells.
 Manganese, unlike Cobalt, is a safe and more environmentally benign cathode material.
 Manganese is also much cheaper than Cobalt, and is more abundant.”

-In sum, the best choice is some kind of lithium ion battery, but the jury is still out on which is the best lithium ion battery.
+In sum, the best choice is definitely some kind of lithium ion battery, but the jury is still out on which is the best lithium ion battery.
 If the electric bike you are considering comes with any kind of lithium ion battery, you are off to a good start.
 Beyond that, you need to weigh up what is more important to you:

 - proven safety and range (Li-ion);